Anti-inflammatory meal plan: 26 recipes to try

 25. Trail mix

-It is easy to make trail mix at home by mixing nuts and seeds.
+It is easy to make trail mix at home by mixing together nuts and seeds.

 An anti-inflammatory diet is high in plant foods, such as vegetables, legumes, and fruit.